MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bots-files.md

 title: Sending and receiving files from a bot
 description: Describes how to send and receive files from a bot
-keywords: teams bots files send receive ms.date: 08/14/2018
+keywords: teams bots files send receive ms.date: 05/20/2019
 ---
 # Send and receive files through your bot

 There are two ways to send files to and from a bot:

 * Using the Microsoft Graph APIs.
-This method works for bots in all contexts in Teams:
+This method works for bots in all scopes in Teams:
   * `personal`
   * `channel`
   * `groupchat`